agilecustoms/release/README.md

       aws-role: 'ci/publisher'
       aws-codeartifact-maven: true
 ```
+**dev-release** works is nothing else than just a normal release, but instead of semver `<version>1.2.4</version>`
+you'll get `<version>{branch-name}</version>`.
+Particularly, there is no way to automatically delete such "dev versions".
+Such versions will live in CodeArtifact repository forever until you delete them

 ### publish in public npmjs repo
 Publish in *public* npmjs repository.
 Contribute to support private npmjs repositories if needed.